lynnfaraday/aresmush.com/tutorials/code/localization.md

 For example:  `t('dispatcher.huh')` would return "Huh?
 Unrecognized command." in English.
 In German, it might be "Bitte?
 Befehl ist nicht bekannt."

+{% tip %}
-{% include tip.html content="The game picks the appropriate language based on the global locale setting.
-Individual players can't pick their own languages." %}
+The game picks the appropriate language based on the global locale setting.
+Individual players can't pick their own languages.
+{% endtip %}

 ## Backup Locale